 Things students can do with puppets:

-Students make their own puppets and put on a little play/performance either in small groups or as individuals.
+Make puppets and put on a little play/performance either in small groups or as individuals.

-Students write about a place where they had to be very quiet and speak in a whisper, or sing, or shout or speak.
+Write about a place where they had to be very quiet and speak in a whisper, or sing, or shout or speak.

-Students make up a story about an animal who speaks, whispers, shouts or sings.
+Create a story about an animal who speaks, whispers, shouts or sings.